-The Go-To Guide to Baking the Best Homemade Scalloped Potatoes
+The Foolproof Guide to Baking the Best Scalloped Potatoes

-Follow these six easy steps to make the most perfectly gooey, golden-browned scalloped potatoes.
+Follow these six easy steps to make the most perfectly gooey, golden-browned scalloped potatoes recipe.

 Here are a few key rules to follow to make the best-ever scalloped potato recipe next time you have dinner guests over.